darshgarg7/CV_Wheelchair/README.txt

   - **SQLite Database**: Uses a comprehensive schema to track gestures and actions in real-time.
   - **Django Integration**: Structured for easy retrieval and updating of gesture data.
 - **Deployment & Operations**:
-  - **CI/CD Pipeline**: Ensures scalable, rapid updates with Docker for continuous deployment.
+  - **CI/CD Pipeline**: Facilitates scalable, automated updates with Docker and Kubernetes for continuous integration and deployment.
   - **Logging & Error Handling**: Detailed logs for database operations and model management ensure reliability and transparency.

 # **Database and Gesture Management**